newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Access Electronic Court Records in New Mexico

 The Courts Case Lookup does not display the full date of birth in search results.
-Additionally, the website does not display driver’s license numbers, juvenile case information, family violence protection act order of protection cases.
-Interested parties may contact the court directly to view or obtain copies of unavailable records.
+Additionally, the website does not display driver’s license numbers, juvenile case information, or family violence protection act order of protection cases.
+Interested parties may contact the court to view or obtain copies of unavailable records.
 The Courts Case lookup allows three search options:

 • First, last, and middle name